xiangxiangmeng/Apendex-A.github.io/README.md

 	20. The compensation I receive is solely the result of calculations by an algorithmic management system.

 Inclusive Leadership：
-Variable	Item
-Inclusive Leadership	1.
-My leader is open to hearing my new ideas.
+    1. My leader is open to hearing my new ideas.
 	2. My leader pays attention to new opportunities for improving work processes.
 	3. My leader is willing to discuss desired goals and new methods to achieve them.
 	4. My leader can provide advice on my problems.